MatthewGerber/rlai/README.md

 ## `rlai.gpi.monte_carlo.evaluation.evaluate_v_pi`
 ```
 Perform Monte Carlo evaluation of an agent's policy within an environment, returning state values.
 Uses a random
     action on the first time step to maintain exploration (exploring starts).
+This evaluation approach is only
+    marginally useful in practice, as the state-value estimates require a model of the environmental dynamics (i.e.,
+    the transition-reward probability distribution) in order to be applied.
+See `evaluate_q_pi` in this module for a
+    more feature-rich and useful evaluation approach (i.e., state-action value estimation).
+This evaluation function
+    operates over rewards obtained at the end of episodes, so it is only appropriate for episodic tasks.

-    :param agent:
+    :param agent: Agent.
-    :param environment:
+    :param environment: Environment.
     :param num_episodes: Number of episodes to execute.
     :return: Dictionary of MDP states and their estimated values under the agent's policy.
 ```
 ## `rlai.gpi.monte_carlo.evaluation.evaluate_q_pi`
 ```
 Perform Monte Carlo evaluation of an agent's policy within an environment, returning state-action values.
+This
+    evaluation function operates over rewards obtained at the end of episodes, so it is only appropriate for episodic
+    tasks.

     :param agent: Agent containing target policy to be optimized.
     :param environment: Environment.